 Navigate to page location

 Want to get more involved?
 Want the opportunity to showcase your organization and recruit new members?
 The Annual Fall Involvement Fair has become the place to be for students interested in joining clubs and organizations.
 Over 5,000 students walked through last years’ event.
-Just a heads up...early registration is encouraged to ensure a reserved table.
+Early registration is encouraged to ensure a reserved table.
 Organizations have the opportunity to positively showcase what they’re all about!
 This is a can't miss event for any student looking to get involved.
-For a list of clubs & organizations represented at this year's fair, go to the home page.
-Hope to see you there!

 Did you miss your opportunity to get involved in the fall?
 Here’s your chance!
 The Spring Organization Fair is an annual event held in the early spring.
 The fair consists of about 65 student organizations and provides students with the opportunity to become acquainted with student groups.
 And organizations, this is your opportunity to showcase what you’ve got and recruit new members!
 With each year hosting a different theme, it is definitely a fun, festive environment that all are encouraged to attend.
 Organizations ought to apply early for a table at the fair because there is a limited amount of space.
 Registration for tables typically begins on November 1st.